jclausen/cbmongodb/README.md

 ```

 <small>*If using a connection which authenticates against an admin database, MongoDB will create your database if it doesn't exist automatically, so you can use any name you choose for your database (or collections) from the get-go.</small>

+<small><strong>Client Options:</strong> Advanced connection options may be specified, including `readPreference` and `writeConcern`.
+See the [MongoClientOptions Builder](http://api.mongodb.org/java/current/com/mongodb/MongoClientOptions.Builder.html) documentation for details on available options. <em>If an option is specified which is not available, the Config object will throw an error.</em></small>

 4. Extend your models to use the Active Entity service, add your collection attribute and, optionally, a database attribute - if not specified, the database from your configuration will be used